 II) Manjit Singh v.
 State of Punjab, [Criminal Appeal No. 1090 of 2019].

-Hon’ble Justice R. Banumathi has quoted Ishwar Singh, (2008) 15 SCC 667 twice in 2019 to state, in a non-compoundable offence the compromise entered into between parties is indeed a relevant circumstance which the Court may keep in mind for considering the quantum of sentence.
+Hon’ble Justice R. Banumathi has quoted Ishwar Singh, (2008) 15 SCC 667 twice in 2019 to state, in a non-compoundable offence the compromise entered into between parties is indeed a relevant circumstance which Court may keep in mind for considering the quantum of sentence.

 However, a compromise entered into between parties cannot always be construed as a leading factor based on which lesser punishment can be awarded [Shimbhu, (2014) 13 SCC 318].
 Hon’ble Justice Dipak Misra had relied on Shimbhu, to question compromises reached in cases of non-compoundable rape [Madanlal, (2015) 7 SCC 681].

 “When a human frame is defiled, the “purest treasure”, is lost.
 Dignity of a woman is a part of her non-perishable and immortal self and no one should ever think of painting it in clay.
 There cannot be a compromise or settlement as it would be against her honour which matters the most.
 It is sacrosanct.
-Sometimes solace is given, the perpetrator of the crime has acceded to enter into wedlock with her which is nothing but putting pressure in an adroit manner; and we say with emphasis, the Courts are to remain absolutely away from this subterfuge to adopt a soft approach to the case, for any kind of liberal approach has to be put in the compartment of spectacular error.
+Sometimes solace is given, the perpetrator of the crime has acceded to enter into wedlock with her which is nothing but putting pressure in an adroit manner; and we say with emphasis, Courts are to remain absolutely away from this subterfuge to adopt a soft approach to the case, for any kind of liberal approach has to be put in the compartment of spectacular error.
 Or to put it differently, it would be in the realm of a sanctuary of error.
-We are compelled to say so as such an attitude reflects lack of sensibility towards the dignity, the elan vital, of a woman.
+We are compelled to say, such an attitude reflects lack of sensibility towards the dignity, the elan vital, of a woman.
 Any kind of liberal approach or thought of mediation in this regard is thoroughly and completely sans legal permissibility.”